 Age Rules: Players are qualified to play on the Tour based upon their age and birth dates as follows:

-- 12-13 Division Qualification Example: For the 2019 season, the Tour Championship Tournament will be held on Monday, August 12th.
-Therefore, in order for a player to be considered age qualified to play on the Tour in the 12-13 year old division, they must turn 12 on or before August 12, 2019.
+- 11-13 Division Qualification Example: For the 2022 season, the Tour Championship, the final tournament, will be held on Monday, August 8th.
+Therefore, in order for a player to be considered age qualified to play on the Tour in the 11-13 year old division, they must turn 11 on or before August 8, 2022.
 (We realize that as with any rule or policy, there can be circumstances which may be considered for exception.
 Any exceptions to this rule will be made by the SWMJGT at their sole discretion!)

 Members may move up in Age Divisions, but may NOT move down in Age Divisions.
 When a player moves up in Age Divisions, any points earned in the lower Age Division are not taken to the upper Age Division.
 If a Member elects to move up and has competed in at least one tournament within an upper Age Division, they may not move back down to the lower Age Division within the same season.

-Tour Championship Qualification Rules: Members are not required to play in all 8 events.
+Tour Championship Qualification Rules: Members are not required to play in all of the first 7 tournaments.
 However, Members must play in at least 4 of the first 7 tournaments in order to be eligible to compete in the season ending SWMJGT Tour Championship at Old Works Golf Course.
 Tour Championship qualification is not based upon talent, scoring averages or even Tour Standings.
-We want all Tour Members to be able to experience golf at Old Works Golf Course, rated #1 in the nation by Golf Digest for golf courses you can play for under $100!
+We want all Tour Members to be able to experience golf at Old Works Golf Course, rated in the top 50 in the nation by Golf Digest for golf courses you can play for under $100!
 Emphasis is made on playing golf tournaments!